xinzhel/learn-nlp-by-code/cmd_interface.md

 ```

 **Creating the python script**
-According to the analysis, I try to call `python` command for training by replicating the parsing code snippet in the `main` method in `allennlp.commands` and training code in the `allennlp.commands.train`.
+According to the analysis, I make the transparent and [simple python script](scripts/main_clean_train.py) which achieve the same behaviour of `allennlp train`.

-Except transparency, it has the following benefits:
-1. use
-2. no nested parsers

 ## (Optional) AllenNLP registration design